mmurdoch/arduinounit/readme.md

  * Make sure you call `Serial.begin()` in your setup.
 Or, if you redirect output by changing the value of `Test::out`, make sure you configure the Print stream you direct it to.
+ * If you are using an Arduino Leonardo/Micro: don't forget to add `while(!Serial)` after `Serial.begin(9600)` in the setup().
+Without this line nothing will be printed in the serial monitor.
  * Make sure you call `Test::run()` in your loop().
  * Make sure you did not exclude the test(s) with `Test::exclude(pattern)`.
    By default all tests are included.